Reciprocal microswimming in fluctuating and confined environments: small-deviation theory

-Equations (\ref{eq:thave}) and (\ref{eq:thvar}) provide a closed form and, thus, enable us to calculate the statistical averages when the swimming gait $\dot{l}$ and its drag coefficient $M(X, l)$ are given.
-From Eq. (\ref{eq:thave}), one may readily reproduce the zero net displacements for the deterministic swimmer ($D=0$) and rigid swimmer without deformation ($dl/dt=0$).
+Equations \ref{eq:thave}) and (\ref{eq:thvar}) provide a closed form, thereby enabling us to calculate the statistical averages when the swimming gait $\dot{l}$ and its drag coefficient $M(X, l)$ are given.
+From Eq. (\ref{eq:thave}), the zero net displacements for the deterministic swimmer ($D=0$) and rigid swimmer without deformation ($dl/dt=0$) can be easily reproduced.

-Let us further assume that the rod length $l(t)$ is a periodic function with period $T$; thus, the integrands in Eqs.(\ref{eq:thave}) and (\ref{eq:thvar}), as well as the response generator $\mathcal{L}$, are also periodic functions with the same period, $T$.
-Thus, we may introduce the net swimming velocity and the net diffusion coefficient by the time-average of $\langle Y \rangle_t$ and $\langle Y^2 \rangle_t$ over the deformation cycle.
+Let us further assume that the rod length $l(t)$ is a periodic function with a period $T$.
+Thus, the integrands in Eqs.(\ref{eq:thave}) and (\ref{eq:thvar}) as well as the response generator $\mathcal{L}$ are also periodic functions with the same period.
+Therefore, we can introduce the net swimming velocity and net diffusion coefficient using the time-average of $\langle Y \rangle_t$ and $\langle Y^2 \rangle_t$ over the deformation cycle.

 Here, we define the net swimming velocity as